 When a manufacturer lists a chemical as ACS Reagent Grade, they must demonstrate that it conforms to specifications set by the American Chemical Society (ACS).
-For example, the ACS specifications for NaBr require that the concentration of iron be $\leq$ 5 ppm.
+For example, the ACS specifications for commercial NaBr require that the concentration of iron is less than 5 ppm.
 To verify that a production lot meets this standard, the manufacturer collects and analyzes several samples, reporting the average result on the product's label (Figure 7.1).

-If the individual samples do not accurately represent the population from which they are drawn-what we call the TARGET POPULATION-then even a careful analysis must yield an inaccurate result.
-Extrapolating this result from a sample to its target population introduces a determinate sampling error.
+If the individual samples do not represent accurately the population from which they are drawn-a population that we call the TARGET POPULATION-then even a careful analysis will yield an inaccurate result.
+Extrapolating a result from a sample to its target population always introduces a determinate sampling error.
 To minimize this determinate sampling error, we must collect the right sample.